Dwijad/Dockerize-Kafka-Connect/README.md

 #### Submit a query based CDC source connector
-This connector will make use of JDBC source connector to fetch all the records from the database(bulk mode).
+This connector will make use of JDBC source connector to fetch all the records from the database(bulk mode) to a kafka topic.

     $ curl -k -X POST -H "Content-Type: application/json" --data '{
        "name": "sale_saleDB",